Promodr/Analyzing-Media-Bias/README.md

 # Project Overview

-# This project explores media biases in the coverage of Environmental, Social, and Governance (ESG) topics by analyzing articles from major news outlets using natural language processing (NLP) techniques.
-The aim is to uncover potential biases or specializations in ESG reporting across different media platforms.
+In the rapidly evolving landscape of corporate responsibility, Environmental, Social, and Governance (ESG) criteria have become central to business practices, investor decisions, and public policy.
+As companies integrate ESG considerations into their strategic frameworks, the media plays a pivotal role in shaping public and investor perceptions by reporting on these issues.
+However, the nature of this coverage can significantly influence stakeholder views and decisions, making it crucial to understand media biases and reporting patterns.

+This research project, "Analyzing Media Bias in ESG Coverage: A Semantic Similarity Approach," aims to dissect the coverage patterns of ESG topics across prominent news outlets to detect potential biases or specializations.
+By scrutinizing how different media platforms report on ESG themes, this study seeks to illuminate the subtleties of media influence on public and corporate engagement with sustainability issues.

 # Research Question